ianarawjo/ChainForge/README.md

 <img width="1599" alt="prompt-injection-test" src="https://github.com/ianarawjo/ChainForge/assets/5251713/f6366269-39e9-472d-afc3-5e09c513ccfa">

 ChainForge is a data flow prompt engineering environment for analyzing and evaluating LLM responses.
-Like Jupyter Notebooks are geared towards early-stage exploration, ChainForge is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
-With CF, you can:
+It is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
+With ChainForge, you can:
- - Query multiple LLMs at once to sketch prompt ideas and test variations quickly and effectively.
+ - Query multiple LLMs at once to test prompt ideas and variations quickly and effectively.
- - Compare response quality across prompt variations and across models to choose the best prompt and model for your use case.
+ - Compare response quality across prompt permutations and across models to choose the best prompt and model for your use case.
  - Setup an evaluation metric (scoring function) and immediately visualize results across prompts, prompt parameters, and models.

-**This is an open alpha of Chainforge.** We currently support OpenAI models GPT3.5 and GPT4, Anthropic's Claude, Google PaLM2 (bison), and Alpaca 7B (through [Dalai](https://github.com/cocktailpeanut/dalai)) at default settings.
-Try it and let us know what you think! :)
+**This is an open alpha of Chainforge.** Functionality is powerful but limited.
+We currently support OpenAI models GPT3.5 and GPT4, Anthropic's Claude, Google PaLM2 (text-bison), and Alpaca 7B (through [Dalai](https://github.com/cocktailpeanut/dalai)) at default settings.
+Visualization nodes support numeric and boolean evaluation metrics.
+Try it and let us know what you'd like to see in the future! :)

 ChainForge is built on [ReactFlow](https://reactflow.dev) and [Flask](https://flask.palletsprojects.com/en/2.3.x/).